1st Maine Cavalry Regiment: The morning

 Col. Allen drew up the 1st Maine in line of battle at 0600, on the left of the Culpeper-Orange Turnpike (present day U.S. Route 15), just beyond a cornfield, and facing Rebels who were about one and a quarter mile distant.
 The cavalry screen was in place by 0630 on August 9.
 At 11:00, being tasked by Bayard with protecting the left flank, Allen moved the regiment some 300 yards to the extreme left, posting a strong force as pickets still a mile farther to the left extending to the foot of Cedar Mountain (aka Slaughter Mountain).
-Just before noon, the 1st Maine drove back a small group of Rebel cavalry who reported back to BGEN Jubal Early, whose brigade was the vanguard of Ewell's division.
+Just before noon, the 1st Maine drove back a small group of Rebel cavalry who reported back to Brig.
+Gen. Jubal Early, whose brigade was the vanguard of Ewell's division.
 Early brought up his guns and an artillery duel began between the opposing forces as Early's infantry formed a line on the same side of the Culpeper-Orange Turnpike as the 1st Maine in sight of the Cedar Run Ridge, but screened by trees from the regiment.
 Unbeknownst to them, the 1st Maine was "drawn up in line in front of the enemy's batteries, though unaware of this" As the rest of Ewell's division arrived, they formed on Early's right, anchored against the northern slope of the mountain.
 From there position the Rebels saw open and broken country with a corn field, and to the left of it an unharvested wheat field, extending to an opposing ridge covered with woods.
 Early pushed forward to the rise driving Bayard's pickets ahead of him, and when he crested the hill he saw the brigades of Bayard in front of him and on the following wooded ridge, Federal artillery.
 The artillery opened fore on him and drove him back under the protection of the hill.
 Early regrouped his line and deployed his batteries in advance of his right on the crest stretching to Cedar Mountain's north slope.

 On the left of Bayard's line, the 1st Maine remained until 16:30 when these same rebel batteries shifted their fire from the Federal artillery and infantry and began shelling the regiment.
 Allen pulled his line of battle back 150 yards and they stopped.
 They soon saw Rebel cavalry and infantry descending the mountain and moving along with the evident intention of turning the Federal left.
 Allen placed a line of vedettes in that direction, and sent troopers into the woods to monitor the Rebel advance.
 Again, the batteries opened fire from the mountainside, and he shifted the line a little to avoid their shells but keeping the pickets and vedettes in place along the left flank.